franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 plt.show()  # You must call plt.show() to make graphics appear.
 ```

-**Note: **if you are using jupyter notebook, you can use the command `%matplotlib inline` to make the graphics embedded in the editor or `%matplotlib qt` to make them pop out.
+> Note: for jupyter notebook, you can use the command `%matplotlib inline` to make the graphics embedded in the editor or `%matplotlib qt` to make them pop out.

 To plot multiple lines at once, and add a title, legend, and axis labels: